 • International flights

-• Electronic travel authorisation or tourist visas
+• Electronic travel authorisation or tourist visa

 • Travel insurance